CtrlK

 Conciseness

-The skill is fairly comprehensive but includes some redundancy—the filter operators table, file properties reference, and summary formulas table are quite lengthy and could be offloaded to reference files.
-Some sections like view types show minimal examples that add little beyond the schema.
-However, it generally avoids explaining concepts Claude already knows.
+The skill is fairly comprehensive but includes some redundancy—the filter operators table, file properties reference, and summary formulas table are extensive reference material that could be offloaded to a separate reference file.
+Some sections like the view type examples are minimal enough to be efficient, but the overall length (~350 lines) could be tightened by moving reference tables to supporting files.

 2 / 3